STIR$^2$: Reward Relabelling for combined Reinforcement and Imitation Learning on sparse-reward tasks: Related work

+\bigbreak \textbf{Relabeling past experience.} Since off-policy RL algorithms can theoretically use data coming from any policy, a natural idea was to share data between tasks in a multi-task setting.
+An even better idea came in HER \cite{NIPS2017_453fadbd}, where the authors pointed out that if we accidentally solve one task when trying to perform another task, that experience is still optimal if we relabel the goal that was initially intended.
+Similar and more general works followed, such as GCSL \cite{ghosh2019learning}, Generalized Hindsight \cite{li2020generalized}, and HIPI \cite{eysenbach2020rewriting}, which reframes the relabeling problem as inverse RL.
+RCP \cite{DBLP:journals/corr/abs-1912-13465} extended the idea to the single-task setting, by learning a policy conditioned on the trajectory return.

-\bigbreak \textbf{Learning from both demonstrations and reinforcement learning.} Demonstrations can be used to design the reward, guide exploration, augment the training data, initialize policies, etc. In NAC \citep{gao2018reinforcement}, the demonstrations, which can be sub-optimal, are used as the only training data during the first iterations.
-In \cite{zhu2018reinforcement} the demonstrations are used to augment the manually designed task reward with an imitation-based reward.
-In DAPG \citep{DBLP:journals/corr/abs-1709-10087} the demonstrations are used twice: to pretrain with behavior cloning, and to augment the policy gradient equation.
-In DAC \citep{liu2020demonstration}, they introduce a novel objective based on an augmented reward, the larger the closer the policy to the expert policy.
-We will focus on three algorithms that can be applied to any continous-action off-policy algorithm with minor modifications.
+\bigbreak \textbf{Learning from both demonstrations and reinforcement learning.} Demonstrations can be used to design the reward, guide exploration, augment the training data, initialize policies, etc. In NAC \cite{gao2018reinforcement}, the demonstrations are used as the only training data during the first iterations.
+In \cite{zhu2018reinforcement} the demonstrations are used for an additional imitation-based reward.
+In DAPG \cite{DBLP:journals/corr/abs-1709-10087} they are used to augment the policy gradient equation.
+In DAC \cite{liu2020demonstration}, they introduce a novel objective based on an augmented reward, the larger the closer the policy to the expert policy.
+We will focus on three algorithms that can be applied to any continuous-action off-policy algorithm with minor modifications.

-DDPGfD and SACfD \citep{DBLP:journals/corr/VecerikHSWPPHRL17} (originally DDPGfD based on DDPG) introduces three main ideas: transitions from demonstrations are added to the replay buffer, prioritized replay is used for sampling transitions (demonstration data is given a bonus to be sampled more often), and a mix of 1-step and n-step return losses is used.
+DDPG-fD and SAC-fD \cite{DBLP:journals/corr/VecerikHSWPPHRL17} (originally DDPGfD based on DDPG) introduces three main ideas: transitions from demonstrations are added to the replay buffer, demonstration data is sampled more often from the buffer, and a mix of 1-step and n-step return losses is used.

-DDPGBC and SACBC \citep{nair2018overcoming} (has no name and originally based on DDPG) also introduces three main ideas: transitions from demonstrations are added to a separate additional replay buffer, an auxiliary behaviour cloning loss is applied to samples from this buffer, and some episodes are reset to a state sampled uniformly from a demonstration.
-The authors additionally present other ideas regarding the multi-goal setting which we won't cover in this work.
+DDPG-BC and SAC-BC \cite{nair2018overcoming} (has no name and originally based on DDPG) also introduces three main ideas: transitions from demonstrations are added to a separate additional replay buffer, an auxiliary behaviour cloning loss is applied to samples from this buffer, and some episodes are reset to a state sampled uniformly from a demonstration.
+The authors additionally present other ideas regarding the multi-goal setting which we will not cover in this work.